Sustainable Aquaponics for Urban Agricultural and Environmental Development in Sub-Saharan Africa

 6. Impact: how has your project made a difference so far — in terms of both business outputs and social impact?
 How do you plan on measuring progress?

 The project has sought to include young motivated people in the promotion and implementation of the initiative, with a special focused on capacity building, training and knowledge transfer.
-A full-time technical assistant was hired in October 2019, on a temporary basis, for a period of a year.
-There were (three) youths from within and outside the community invited on-site to evaluate aquaponics as a modern climate smart agriculture (CSA) option.
-These youths engage in either vegetable cultivation or aquaculture activities in their respective locations.
-The first partial harvest of vegetable of ca. 500g from the aquaponics system after three months was distributed to members of the Shasha community in Lagos to ascertain its dietary cover for an average family in Lagos.
-Regarding the measurement of progress, a predetermined monitoring and evaluation techniques such as performance indicators, participatory methods and cost-benefit and cost-effectiveness analysis will be used.
+A full-time technical assistant was hired in October 2019, on a temporary basis, for a period of a year as well as three casual workers.
+There were (three) youths from within and outside the community invited on-site to evaluate aquaponics as a modern climate smart agriculture (CSA) option for their agribusinesses.
+The first (partial) harvest of vegetables and fishes from the aquaponics system has been showcased within the Shasha community in Lagos and documentation of its dietary coverage for an average family is on-going.
+This involves providing the vegetables and fishes harvested to a total of 6 households in the community for free.
+We shall use monitoring and evaluation techniques such as the nutritional adequacy assessment, cost-benefit and cost-effectiveness analysis to measure diverse impact.

 7. Growth strategies: what are your main strategies for scaling your impact?